tgjohnst/cleaningDataProject/README.md

 It was specified in the assignment addendum on the forums that this was open to interpretation.
 In this case, I took mean features and std features to exclude meanFreq and angle features.
 I feel that including the separate X, Y, and Z components is most complete, however excluding them could also be appropriate, as they are (in the real world case of a cell phone accelerometer) not really independent as a subject will rarely travel on just one axis, and the accelerometer is not consistently oriented/mounted per subject.

+## Variable naming
+Names are all in lower case, with underscores (_) separating words This is in accordance with Hadley Wickham's (Author of the definitive 'tidy data' paper) style guide: http://stat405.had.co.nz/r-style.html